 SAGE Open.
 2019, 9 (1).

-(with Jonathan Nagler, Andrew Guess, Joshua Tucker, and Jan Zilinsky)
+(with Jonathan Nagler, Andrew Guess, Joshua Tucker & Jan Zilinsky)

 Statistical Analysis of Misreporting on Sensitive Survey Questions.